 At the shrine's entrance is a copper-made post called Kamba Thadi.
-Nearby temples include those dedicated to Lord Vinayaka on the south, Madurai Veeran and Navagrahas on the north, Muneeswara on the back south, and Kaliyamman, Durga, and Karuppanasami on the north.
-Devotees pray here for the blessing of children.
-It's also thought that praying to Kottai Mariamman will help his followers overcome illnesses including smallpox, chronic illness, and disabilities.
-This temple has a deeper installation of the bottom of the idol than other places.
+Nearby temples include those dedicated to Lord Vinayaka at the south, Madurai Veeran and Navagrahas at the north, Muneeswara at the back south, and Kaliyamman, Durga, and Karuppannasami at the north.
+Devotees pray here seeking fertility and childbirth.
+It's also believed that worshipping Kottai Mariamman will cure diseases like smallpox and other chronic illness and disabilities.
+The idol is installed a little deeper in the sanctum sanctorum than the ones in other temples.
 On the fifth day, shortly after the new moon day in the month of Masi (February to March), a 20-day festival will be held in the temple.
 In some years, the celebration goes on for 30 days.
 You can visit the temple every day from 06:00 am to 11:00 am and from 05:00 pm to 08:00 p.m.

 Dindigul Bus Stand, about 1 km away.